top of page

 (opposite the intersection with Diamond St, just east of Franklin Ave), Portland.

-For a taste of what’s in store, here’s the trip report from our outing in 2024
+For a taste of what’s in store, here’s the trip report from our very exciting outing in 2025

 Birds on Tapâ„ - Roadtrip!
 Shorebirds and Steins